 Use of consultants.
-The Compensation Committee has sole authority to retain any compensation consultant to be used to assist it in the evaluation of executive officer and Board member compensation.
-During 2012, the Compensation Committee continued to engage Pay Governance LLC, an independent executive compensation advisory firm, as the Compensation Committee s independent consultant.
-With respect to executive compensation earned for 2012, the Compensation Committee based its decisions in part on market data provided by its consultant in 2011 and 2012, as well as recommendations from the consultant with respect to form and amount of executive compensation.
+The Compensation Committee is directly responsible for the appointment, retention, compensation, and oversight of the work of any compensation consultant, independent legal counsel, or other advisor retained by the Compensation Committee in its sole discretion.
+During 2013, the Compensation Committee continued to engage Pay Governance LLC, an independent executive compensation advisory firm, as the Compensation Committee is independent consultant.
+With respect to executive compensation earned for 2013, the Compensation Committee based its decisions in part on market data provided by its consultant in 2012 and 2013, as well as recommendations from the consultant with respect to form and amount of executive compensation.
 Market data is discussed below under Compensation of Executive Officers Compensation Discussion and Analysis Role of Independent Compensation Consultant; Benchmarking; Market Data.

-In 2012, at the Compensation Committee s request, its consultant also provided data and assessments related to the adequacy and effectiveness of the Company s compensation program for non-Employee members of the Board.
-Based on this information, the Compensation Committee recommended the changes in non-Employee Director compensation disclosed below under Compensation of Directors.
+In 2013, at the Compensation Committee's request, its consultant also provided data and assessments related to the adequacy and effectiveness of the Company's compensation program for non-Employee members of the Board.
+Based on this information, the Compensation Committee' recommended the changes in non-Employee Director compensation disclosed below under' Compensation of Directors' Fiscal 2013 Director Compensation.